fpetros1/Material-Spring/README.md

 <img src="https://raw.githubusercontent.com/LightSnowDev/Material-Spring/master/screenshot/wallpaper_screenshot.jpg" />

+## Staus of this repo
+Mailspring failed to communicate releases, progress or just a "one month break, see ya till then".
+This means I will not update this repo any more.

 ## This theme

 This theme tries to follow the basic Google Material Design guidelines in Version 2 (lite).
-Notice that this theme is being worked on.
-Check back soon for updates.

 ## How to install